fmbot-discord/docs/docs/botscrobbling.md

 The feature works fully automatic.
 Simply start listening to music using a supported bot and .fmbot will scrobble it for users in that voice channel.

 The bot will only scrobble songs it can find on Last.fm.
-The scrobbling works best with Spotify songs, although it will also attempt to find songs from other sources like YouTube.
+The scrobbling works best with Spotify songs.

 ### Currently supported bots:

 * Cakey Bot
 * Hydra
+* Soundcloud

 ### Requirements:

 * Make sure .fmbot can see the voice channel
-* Make sure you've logged in at least once using `.login`
+* Make sure you've logged in at least once using `/login`

-### .botscrobbling
+### /botscrobbling

 Use this command to disable/enable bot scrobbling for your account or to check if you are ready for scrobbling.

 !!! note "Examples"
-    `.botscrobbling`
+    `/botscrobbling`

-    `.botscrobbling on`
+    `/botscrobbling on`

-    `.botscrobbling off`
+    `/botscrobbling off`

 !!! info